KashBlack/global-inequality-sql/README.md

 ## License

-MIT - use this however you want
+MIT - use this as needed

 ## Contact